Last updated 2 min read

 Why iPad Mini 7 Nails It

 After carefully researching how people use all kinds of e-ink tablets: Handwritten Note Taking References.
-Devices, Workflows & Software and workflows they build around note taking I concluded that some devices may be better in specific use cases but nothing can beat an iPad as a general-purpose device integrated within the ecosystem.
+Devices, Workflows & Software and workflows they build around note taking I concluded that nothing can beat an iPad as a general-purpose device integrated within the ecosystem.
+(Althou some devices may be better in some specific use cases)

 In the end, there were 2 devices on my shortlist: iPad Mini 7 and Boox Air4 C. Here are some thoughts on iPad Mini 7 vs Boox Air4 C and also A Few Notes on the Leading E-ink Devices